How to Help

 - Never catching or handling possums unless you are undertaking a rescue, or with a trained wildlife carer

-The Recovery Plan for the Western Ringtail Possum, Vegetation Clearing and Building Demolition Guidelines and Living with Possums Fact Sheet are also useful reading for protecting the Western Ringtail Possum.
+The Recovery Plan for the Western Ringtail Possum is useful reading for protecting the western ringtail possum.